-Advisory: CIS 226 F Java Programming I and CIS 107 F Intro to Operating Systems with a grade of "C" or better

-Three hours lecture and two hours lab per week.
+Advisory: CIS 226 F and CIS 107 F with a grade of "C" or better Three hours lecture and two hours lab per week.
 This course covers advanced topics in Java programming.
-Topics include using the Java Swing programming environment, the CORBA programming models, event driven and messaging based structure of programs, and Java network programming.
+Topics include using the Java Swing programming environment, the COBRA programming models, event driven and messaging based structure of programs, and Java network programming.
 Students should be familiar with Microsoft Windows and with the Java programming language.
 (CSU) (Degree credit)